 - Validation of meat products based on the use of porcine blood protein hydrolysate.

-- Determination of techno-economic viability, environmental sustainability, and social acceptance.
+- Determination of technoeconomic viability, environmental sustainability, and social acceptance.

-It is estimated that slaughterhouses in Spain generate 5.1 million tonnes of by-products per year, of which 200 million kg are blood.
-This by-product is of particular concern from an environmental point of view, given the high volumes generated, their polluting load and their complex composition, which make their management difficult.
+It is estimated that slaughterhouses in Spain generate 5.1 million tons of by-products per year, of which 200 million kg is blood.
+This by-product is particularly concerning from an environmental perspective, given the high volumes generated, its pollutant load, and its complex composition, which make its management difficult.
+Currently, despite its great potential for obtaining high-value-added products, it is mostly managed as SANDACH waste.
+Although this represents a significant administrative and legal burden and associated costs, it is the only economically viable alternative for most companies.

-Specific objectives:
+- Specific objectives:

 - Valorization of bovine/porcine blood to obtain biostimulants for fertilization.

-- Obtaining high protein functional ingredients from porcine blood for use in the formulation of food supplements or directly in meat products within the framework of the circular economy.
+- Obtaining high-protein functional ingredients from porcine blood for use in the formulation of food supplements or directly in meat products within the framework of the circular economy.

-- Provide information on the technical and economic feasibility, environmental sustainability and social acceptability of the solutions developed within the framework of the project.
+- Provide information on the technical and economic feasibility, environmental sustainability, and social acceptability of the solutions developed within the framework of the project.

-- (1) 3 reports
+- Indicator: (1) 3 reports

 - Postal address: RÚA TOMIÑO Nº22 ENTREPLANTA, SANTIAGO DE COMPOSTELA 15703 A CORUÑA (GALICIA)

-- Coordinator email: agaca@agaca.coop
+- Coordinator/entity email: agaca@agaca.coop

-- Phone: +34981584911
+- Telephone: +34981584911

 - MATADEROS INDUSTRIALES SOLER, S.A.
 (PROLONGO)